fenago/Grokking-Deep-Learning/Lab_2.md

 Learn
 Learning tells each weight how it can change to reduce the error.
 Learning is all about error attribution, or the art of figuring out how each weight played its part in creating error.
 It’s the blame game of deep learning.
-In this chapter, we’ll spend many pages looking at the most popular version of the deep learning blame game: gradient descent.
+In this lab, we’ll spend many pages looking at the most popular version of the deep learning blame game: gradient descent.